mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 The StarTek robot requires sensors that span the electromagnetic spectrum.
 The designer replaces the visual spectrum sensor with a PRIS sensor.
-This sensor could have been added as a separate Zero-
-Slot component but as the PRIS sensor includes the visual spectrum, the designer deems it more efficient and aesthetically appealing to replace the default sensor.
+This sensor could have been added as a separate Zero-Slot component but as the PRIS sensor includes the visual spectrum, the designer deems it more efficient and aesthetically appealing to replace the default sensor.
 The PRIS sensor adds Cr2000 to the cost of